propalparolnapervom/OVERALL/Errors_base/ERRORS.md

 **So**

+1) Option #1 (User in L, so no VPN)

 User:

 > Turns out the issue is with my particular ethernet connection.
 I have to use wifi in order to connect to k8s.
 I tried connecting on another ethernet connection and it worked.

+2) Option #2 (User in K, son VPN)

+Dev VPN was used to connect to the Test env.
+Test VPN has to be used insted.

 ___________________________